The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 The PGPA Rule about executive remuneration has been amended to improve the transparency of Commonwealth executive remuneration arrangements in annual reports.

 For the purposes of the PGPA Act, the ACNC is listed as a program of the ATO.
 However, the ACNC Commissioner is not included in the ATO’s annual report.
-For completeness of information and greater transparency, we include the ACNC Commissioner’s total remuneration here.
-For 2020–21, the Commissioner’s remuneration was $342,9763.
+For completeness of information and greater transparency, the ACNC Commissioner’s remuneration for 2021-22 was $332,550.

 Other ACNC Executive remuneration arrangements adhere to the ATO’s Senior Executive Service guidelines and are set out in the ATO’s annual report.